dpp·digitaler-produktpass.de

 Where do the dates on this page come from?

-From the ESPR (EU) 2024/1781, the Battery Regulation (EU) 2023/1542, the European Commission’s ESPR working plan 2025–2030 (April 2025) and publicly documented postponements.
+From the ESPR (EU) 2024/1781, the Battery Regulation (EU) 2023/1542, the European Commission’s ESPR working plan 2025–2030 (April 2025), the Commission’s official DPP timeline (DG GROW) and publicly documented postponements.
 We consistently mark expected dates as “expected”.

 Contact